UncoderIO/Roota/README.md

 To submit your pull request with your ideas or suggestions for changes, take the following steps:

 1. Fork the [RootA repository](local url) and clone your fork to your local environment.
-2. Create a new feature branch, in which you’re going to make your changes.
+2. Create a new feature branch in which you’re going to make your changes.
 3. Then commit your changes to your newly created feature branch.
 4. Push the changes to your fork.
 5. Create a new Pull Request